Tafetta rosebud bodice and skirt with jacket, Holiday eveningwear fashion illustration by laura Volpintesta

 Capturing Mood: Fashion Illustration

-DRAMA AND MOOD drive Fashion Illustration
+DRAMA AND MOOD in Fashion Illustration

-…and of course the more we understand the fine details in the clothing,
+If you LOVE capturing the drama in fashion illustration, the more yout understand the fine details in the clothing,

-…and the more we understand how to render prints and surface textures,
+and the more we understand how to render prints and surface textures,

-…and the more we understand HOW CLOTHING IS MADE and put together
+and the more we understand HOW CLOTHING IS MADE and put together

-…and the more comfortable we are with capturing faces and hairstyles,
+and the more comfortable we are with capturing faces and hairstyles,

 and the more we understand our art supplies and techniques and how color works,…